badlydrawnrod/evaluate-raylib/README.md

 > ## **raylib** is not a prerequisite
 >
 > It may seem strange, but you don't need to install **raylib** as the build steps will download it automatically.
+> See `CMakeLists.txt` for details, or for an alternative if you encounter a problem.

 ## Getting Started